osquery/osquery/docs/wiki/development/building.md

 While osquery runs on a large number of operating systems, we only provide build instructions for a select few.

-The supported compilers are: clang/libc++ 6.0 on Linux, MSVC v141 on Windows, and AppleClang from Xcode Command Line Tools 10.2.1.
+The supported compilers are: the osquery toolchain (LLVM/Clang 8.0.1) on Linux, MSVC v141 on Windows, and AppleClang from Xcode Command Line Tools 10.2.1.

 # Building with CMake